-Keep an open mind: The leader should not hesitate to seek advice from someone who have a different perspective altogether, they may criticize your ideas, but will provide the much needed insight to helm a robust and fool-proof change management.
+Keep an open mind: The leader should not hesitate to seek advice from someone who has a different perspective altogether, they may criticize your ideas but will provide the much-needed insight to helm robust and fool-proof change management.

-Updating employees’ skill sets: The leadership should also plan effective training program for technical skills required to support the change that is to effect both at management and employees level.
+Updating employees’ skill sets: The leadership should also plan an effective training program for the technical skills required to support the change that is to affect both at management and employees level.
 This training can be either structured or one to one or both and should also be backed up by mentorship programs.

-Communication is the key: The success will largely depend on the communication strategy adopted by the leadership, while communicating with groups or at individual levels.
-Key messages and mediums should be personally and carefully designed by the leader to ensure that all level of employees are being taken through this change.
-If needed the messages should vary for different group of employees.
+Communication is the key: The success will largely depend on the communication strategy adopted by the leadership while communicating with groups or at individual levels.
+Key messages and mediums should be personally and carefully designed by the leader to ensure that all levels of employees are being taken through this change.
+If needed the messages should vary for different groups of employees.
 The change often attracts repulsiveness, gossip, leads to insecurity and thereby creates panic and bad behavior.